eanazr/DiscordMusicBot/README.md

 2.Run it.

-3.
 ![image](https://user-images.githubusercontent.com/48229932/144209640-07bf1638-f2fb-4b44-a3bf-c38ca5813a94.png)

-Take the URL and use that URL in UptimeRobot to ping it every 30mins or so.
+3.Take the URL and use that URL in UptimeRobot to ping it every 30mins or so.
 Replit says it will deactivate the program if inactive for 1 hour.
 Create an account for UptimeRobot(Its free).